 - previous tree failures in the local area

 - forked trunk; branches and stems equal in size

 Managing Tree Hazards

 An arborist can help you manage the trees on your property and can provide treatments that may help make your tree safer, reducing the risk associated with hazardous trees.
 An arborist familiar with hazard tree evaluation may suggest one or more of the following:

 - Prune the tree.
 Remove the defective branches of the tree.
-Because inappropriate pruning may weaken a tree, pruning work is best done by an ISA Certified Arborist.
+Because inappropriate pruning may weaken a tree, pruning work is best done by an ISA Licensed Arborist.